07740 877 544 [email protected]

 Providing your exterior sign is structurally safe, only you can decide when it is time to refurbish or replace your signage.

 Recognising when to refurbish or replace your sign will also depend on your business’ direction.
 You may eventually consider a rebrand.
-Or decide to add and remove content.
+Or decide to add or remove content.
 Perhaps your lease is short term and you plan to move.

 Your budget will also influence the lifespan of your exterior sign.
 Before ordering, decide what you expect your sign to do for you.
 As well as how much you want to spend.
 Considering these questions will make your sign more effective and save you money in the long term.